 The Awards Committee is responsible for judging and selecting recipients for WGCF Awards as well as selecting and forwarding applications for National Garden Club Awards.
 The WGCF Awards Committee is composed of the Chair and one assistant appointed, the WGCF Yearbook Chair, seven District Awards Chairs and such WGCF Chairs as the Awards Committee considers necessary.

 The Awards year runs from January 1 through December 31.
 Unless specified under the award, all applications must be sent to the WGCF Awards Chairman by December 1 of each year.
 All deadlines must be honored.
 The WGCF Awards chairs present the awards at the annual convention.
-Specific information for each award is available here: WGCF Awards Procedures.
+Specific information for each award is available in the WGCF Awards Proescedures.

 - Lydia Schafer Award Given to an individual for distinctive achievement and/or service to WGCF